-Disseminate information about the problem (the Town Hall itself is an opportunity for students to disseminate)
+Disseminate information about the problem (the Roundtables itself is an opportunity for students to disseminate)

 Reflect about problem solving as a form of community engagement.

-What are the expectations of students when they attend a Town Hall?
+What are the expectations of students when they attend a Roundtables?

-Based on the student feedback from last year, we know that the Town Halls are most successful when students are prepared and engaged.
+Based on the student feedback from last year, we know that the Round Tables are most successful when students are prepared and engaged.